rahul1593/webIde/design.md

 Any object in Higher level can be placed in any object in Lower Level.
 For example, any object from Level 4 can be placed within any object in level 2.

-Any Object can have constituent objects (starting with '>') which can only be used within that object.
+Any Object can have constituent objects which can only be used within that object.

 __Level 1__
 * Window